Oral contraceptives use hormones to prevent pregnancy. Combination pills contain both progestin and estrogen.

 Birth control pills help keep you from getting pregnant.
-When taken daily, they are one of the most effective methods of contraception.
+When taken daily or as prescribed, they are one of the most effective methods of contraception.
 For most women they are extremely safe.
-They also have a number of other benefits, including helping to:
+They also have a number of other benefits.
+Some of these include:

 - Improve painful, heavy, or irregular periods

 - Reduce the chance of developing ovarian cancer

 Combination birth control pills contain both estrogen and progestin.
 Some combination birth control pills allow you to have fewer periods each year.
 These are called continuous or extended-cycle pills.
 Ask your health care provider about dosing options to decrease the frequency of your menstrual cycles.